-- The teacher uses his or her professional knowledge and understanding of pupils, curriculum, legislation, teaching practices, and classroom management strategies to promote the learning and achievement of his or her pupils. - The teacher communicates effectively with pupils, parents, and colleagues. - The teacher conducts ongoing assessment of his or her pupils' progress, evaluates their achievement, and reports results to pupils and their parents regularly. - The teacher adapts and refines his or her teaching practices through continuous learning and reflection, using a variety of sources and resources. - The teacher uses appropriate technology in his or her teaching practices and related professional responsibilities.
+- The teacher uses his or her professional knowledge and understanding of pupils, curriculum, legislation, teaching practices, and classroom management strategies to promote the learning and achievement of his or her pupils. - The teacher communicates effectively with pupils, parents, and colleagues. - The teacher conducts ongoing assessment of his or her pupils' progress, evaluates their achievement, and reports results to pupils and their parents regularly. - -- -- --- his or hor to ohim

-Domain: Leadership and Community

-- The teacher collaborates with other teachers and school colleagues to create and sustain learning communities in his or her classroom and school. - The teacher works with other professionals, parents, and members of the community to enhance pupil learning, pupil achievement, and school programs.
+• The teacher adapts and refines his or her teaching practices through continuous learning are reflection, using a variety of sources and resources. ıd • The teacher uses appropriate technology in his or her teaching practices and related profess responsibilities. ional Domain: Leadership and Community The teacher collaborates with other teachers and school colleagues to create and sustain learn communities in his or her classroom and school. ing • The teacher works with other professionals, parents, and members of the community to enhance pupil learning, pupil achievement, and school programs. ance

-Domain: Ongoing Professional Learning

-• The teacher engages in ongoing professional learning and applies it to improve his or her teaching practices.

-Additional Competencies

-Overall Rating of Teacher's Performance

-(Check the appropriate box.)

-□ Satisfactory

-□ Unsatisfactory (If the teacher receives an Unsatisfactory rating, an Improvement Plan will also be developed.)

-Comments on the Overall Rating of the Teacher's Performance

-If the teacher receives a Satisfactory rating, the principal is encouraged to provide further feedback on strengths and possible areas of growth for the teacher.
+Professional Learning ages in ongoing professional learning and applies it to improve his or her es.
+Additional Compe etencies f Teacher's Performance (Check the appropri ☐ Satisfactory ☐ Unsatisfactory (If the teacher receives an Unsatisfactory rating, an Improvement Plan will also be developed.)
+Comments on the ne Overall Rating of the Teacher's Performance ves a Satisfactory rating, the principal is encouraged to provide further feedback on strengths and p ossible areas of growth for the teacher.

-Professional Growth Goals and Strategies for the Teacher (required, if rating is Satisfactory)

-The following professional growth goals and strategies are recommended for the teacher to take into account when developing his or her Annual Learning Plan (ALP).

-Principal's Additional Comments on the Appraisal (optional)

-Teacher's Comments on the Appraisal (optional)

-My signature indicates that this performance appraisal was conducted in accordance with Part X.2 of the Education Act and Ontario Regulation 99/02 and Ontario Regulation 98/02, as amended.

-My signature indicates the receipt of this summative report.
+Professional Growth Goals and Strategies for the Teacher (required, if rating is Satisfactory) The following professional growth goals and strategies are recommended for the teacher to take into account when developing his or her Annual Learning Plan (ALP).
+Principal's Additional Comments on the Appraisal (optional) Teacher's Comments on the Appraisal (optional) Principal's Signature My signature indicates that this performance appraisal was conducted in accordance with Part X.2 of the Education Act and Ontario Regulation 99/02 and Ontario Regulation 98/02, as amended.
+Date (yyyy/mm/dd) Teacher's Signature My signature indicates the receipt of this summative report.
+Date (yyyy/mm/dd)